Co-dfns/Co-dfns/docs/PERFORMANCE.md

 The GPU does not have fancy prediction circuitry that allows it to do branch predicting or memory readahead, making sequential code with branching such as an "if" statement very costly.
-In order to hide the cost of reading from memory, the GPU instead relies on being able to do a great deal of work in parallel to hide the cost of reading data in from memory.
+The GPU instead relies on being able to do a great deal of work in parallel to hide the cost of reading data in from memory.
 This means that you need to have enough work for the GPU to do with the data that it receives.

 The GPU also relies on parallel execution to achieve its execution speed.
 This means that read dependencies in the code (such as with a Scan)